 - You can buy most of those food-type Zonks at Sam's Club nowadays.

-- During the days of Door Number 4 on "The All-New Let's Make a Deal", the "Zonk" space on the wheel was always awarded as a red T-shirt emblazoned with the phrase "I was Zonked by Monty Hall!"
+- During the days of Door #4 on the 1984-86 version, the "Zonk" space on the wheel was always awarded as a red T-shirt emblazoned with the phrase "I was Zonked by Monty Hall!"

 - Even the foreign versions played along.
-The German Geh aufs Ganze had Zonks known as "Zonks", grey-red, fox-like plush animals.
+The Zonk on the German Geh aufs Ganze was a grey-red, fox-like plushie, also called a Zonk.
 On the Polish version Idź Na Całość, Zonk was a red plush cat in a black bag (the original "pig in a poke" being a cat you couldn't see passed off as a young pig).
-In Polish slang, 'zonk' today means 'something unexpected'.
+In Polish slang, "zonk" today means "something unexpected".

-- On the Wayne Brady version, the Zonk logo is used in some games (particularly ones that involve a luck-based challenge, such as "Movin' On Up") in situations where they function more like a Whammy rather than a joke prize.
-The Wayne Brady version of Zonks are also often completely ridiculous (which makes them funny), such as a "mobile phone" (an RC car shaped like a telephone) or "literal slippers" (shoes shaped like banana peels).
+- Also in the Brady version, the "Zonk" logo is also used in some games (particularly ones that involve a luck-based challenge, such as "Movin' On Up") in situations where they function more like a Whammy rather than a joke prize.

 - Concentration had some gag prizes, which was part of the reason for the "Forfeit One Gift" cards.
 One such gag prize was a brick wall.
 The contestant surely wouldn't want a brick wall, would he?
 Oh yes, he would, and the producers were forced to build a brick wall around the contestant's house for several thousand 1960s dollars.
 Since then, such gifts have been described more carefully (usually as something like "[X amount] of brick wall").